GLY3160 / PHY3160 - Introduction To Geophysics

 Lecture Location :: Rankin Science West 023

 Laboratory Time :: Thursdays 2:00pm-4:50pm or Fridays 12:00pm-2:50pm

 This course provides an introduction to the application of physics to study geologic structures, phenomenon, and processes.
 Geophysics is a large and diverse field, thus only selected methods will be covered.
-Topics covered will include: data processing, seismology, earthquakes, tectonophysics, seismic reflection, seismic refraction, gravity, and electrical methods.
-Laboratories will reinforce topics covered in lectures and many will utilize computers.
+Topics covered will include: data processing, seismology, earthquakes, tectonophysics, seismic reflection, Ground-Penetrating Radar (GPR), seismic refraction, gravity, and electrical resistivity.
+Laboratories are key to understanding course material and will reinforce topics covered in lectures.
+Because computers are an essential tool for modern geophysicists, many class assignments will unvolve using computers to visualize data and solve geophysical problems.
 For more details about this course, including the course schedule and grading refer to the course syllabus or email me.

-The basic goal of the course is for students to become competent at applying principles of mathematics and physics to better understand the Earth.
-By doing this, I hope to develop students' understanding and intuition of Earth's structure and the physics governing many Earth processes.
-Students will also gain experience with conducting field surveys, processing data, and creating graphics using computers.
+The basic goal of the course is for you to become competent at applying principles of mathematics and physics to better understand the Earth.
+By doing this, I hope to develop your understanding and intuition of Earth's structure and the physics governing many Earth processes.
+Throughout the course, you will also gain experience with conducting field surveys, processing data, and creating professional quality graphics using computers.